Qihoo360/evpp/docs/quick_start_win32_vs2015.md

 	$ cp -rf ../include/event2 ../../wininclude/
 	$ cp -rf ../build/include/event2/event-config.h ../../wininclude/event2

-Note: We have modified the source code of libevent-release-2.1.8-stable as bellow:
+Note 1: We have modified the source code of libevent-release-2.1.8-stable as bellow:

 1. libevent-release-2.1.8-stable/CMakeList.txt : Add 'set(EVENT__DISABLE_OPENSSL ON)' to disable OPENSSL support
 2. libevent-release-2.1.8-stable/cmake/VersionViaGit.cmake : Delete or comment the tow lines: 'find_package(Git)' and 'include(FindGit)'

+Note 2: The precompied windows static library have been uploaded to the proper dir : `vsprojects/bin/Debug` .
+So you can skip this step.

 ### Compile evpp